Exopy/exopy/docs/source/dev_guide/tasks.rst

 ====================

 Tasks form the backbone of Exopy measurement principle.
-A task represents an action to perform during a measure.
+A task represents an action to perform during a measurement.
 Tasks can be assembled in a hierarchical manner with any level of nesting.
 Tasks support parallel execution (using threads) and the associated synchronizations, they can also exchange data through a common database.